 Snakes can be fascinating pets and at Molesey Vets we’re pleased to say that we welcome them with into our surgery with open arms.
-A snake vet from our specialised team can provide consultations for your pet, as well as a weight clinic and health checks.
-You’ll be matched with a highly qualified snake veterinarian and they’ll be able to offer advice on a range of subjects including nutrition, husbandry and sex determination.
+A snake vet from our experienced team can provide consultations for your pet, as well as a weight clinic and health checks.
+You’ll be matched with a highly experienced snake veterinarian and they’ll be able to offer advice on a range of subjects including nutrition, husbandry and sex determination.

 Please call our regular telephone number 0208 979 1384 during office hours and speak to one of our receptionists who will help book you for the correct consultation appointment.

 Please remember to inform our receptionists how many snakes you will be bringing.
 Each snake will need to be scheduled individually for a consultation to allow the vet time to properly examine them, and discuss their individual problems.